 While most education programs are provided at an affordable per-student fee, program fees are waived for the first 2,000 Maryland students from Baltimore City Public Schools or Title 1 Schools to make a reservation.
 Fees associated with specific programs and program availability are subject to change.

 Make the most of your time at the National Aquarium with engaging, age-appropriate programs coordinated to Next Generation Science Standards.

-Make the most of your class’ National Aquarium field trip by attending a free teacher orientation prior to your visit.
-Sixty-minute teacher orientations cover everything you’ll need to know to make your visit a success, including insight into our animals, exhibits and amenities, as well as chaperone tips, a review of your individual trip reservation, free curriculum materials, and pre- and post-visit activities and ideas.
+Prepare for your class's National Aquarium field trip by attending a free teacher orientation prior to your visit.
+Sixty-minute teacher orientations cover everything you'll need to know to make your visit a success, including insight into our animals, exhibits and amenities, as well as chaperone tips, a review of your individual trip reservation, free curriculum materials, and pre- and post-visit activities and ideas.

-Maryland teachers, please begin your registration process by completing the appropriate teacher orientation workshop, which provides helpful resources and an overview of the Aquarium's exhibits in preparation for your field trip.
-Teacher Orientation is available to all educators planning an Aquarium field trip, but is mandatory for:
+Maryland teachers, please begin your registration process by completing the appropriate teacher orientation workshop.
+Teacher orientation is available to all educators planning an Aquarium field trip, but is mandatory for:

-The National Aquarium is currently closed in response to Covid-19.
-Please subscribe to our Education Newsletter for updates on scheduled teacher orientations for the 2020-21 school year as they become available.
+Please subscribe to our Education Newsletter for updates on scheduled teacher orientations as they become available.

 Please make use of the following resources and materials in planning your trip, communicating about your trip with you students’ guardians and making the most of your time at the Aquarium.

 Whether it's your first visit or you fifty-first, there is always more to see, do and experience at the National Aquarium.
 Complete your class's day at the National Aquarium by taking advantage of these special experiences and amenities.